csci121s15/LinkedList-Lab/README.md

 **Question 2:** Draw a picture of a linked list with one node, and describe how you could test that the methods work correctly on this list.

-Implement a test named `testSinlgeNode`, and make *limited* changes to the `SortedLinkedList` class so that *both* tests pass.
+Implement a test named `testSingleNode`, and make *limited* changes to the `SortedLinkedList` class so that *both* tests pass.

 ### Adding a Second Node